fabregaslilibeth/digi-backend/README.md

 7. Access the application in your web browser, default is http://digi-backend.test/.
 You will see the Laravel default welcome page.

-For the short documentation on my approach on this project, please [Go here](https://docs.google.com/document/d/1SEbf4IcNomcF6AKVGtjHm45EF1wlcSUljMNwlClhN5g/edit){:target="_blank"}
+For the short documentation on my approach on this project, please go [here](https://docs.google.com/document/d/1SEbf4IcNomcF6AKVGtjHm45EF1wlcSUljMNwlClhN5g/edit)

-<a target="_blank" href="https://docs.google.com/document/d/1SEbf4IcNomcF6AKVGtjHm45EF1wlcSUljMNwlClhN5g/edit">here</a>